floweredscarf/su25/labs/lab02/index.md

 {%- endcapture -%}
 {% include java_visualizer.html code=static %}

-We really reccomend you play around with the code above, specifically in the main method, and see what happens when you change things.
+We really recommend you play around with the code above, specifically in the main method, and see what happens when you change things.
 Use the Java Visualizer to help you understand what is happening.
-You can also read the orcale documentation on [class variables](https://docs.oracle.com/javase/tutorial/java/javaOO/classvars.html) for more information.
+You can also read the oracle documentation on [class variables](https://docs.oracle.com/javase/tutorial/java/javaOO/classvars.html) for more information.

 ### The True Meaning of `this`